If you’re in a service based business it’s so tempting to promote a broad array of services to try and win more customers and sell more to them.

 Your existing customer base knows and trusts you to deliver quality, so ensure you only choose to deliver services you can achieve that same level of quality.

-Focus your brand promise on your niche to deliver the best value and experience for customers.
+Focus your service to deliver the best value and experience for customers.
 It will help you retain customers for the long term which is the key to business success.

-Still struggling to figure out what YOUR best strategy is for your own business?
+Struggling to figure out what YOUR best niche is for your own business?

 Maybe you would benefit from some advice to help you nail down your strategy.